 Plant native species.
 These are the plants that were here before we decided lawns were a good idea.
 They support local pollinators like bees and butterflies, which I’m told are pretty important for, you know, food and stuff.

 Catch rainwater.
 Instead of letting perfectly good water run off your roof into the street, collect it and use it to water your garden.
 Saves money on your water bill and keeps chemicals out of your irrigation system.
+For more ideas, check out this guide on eco-friendly backyard practices.

 Start composting.
 Take your kitchen scraps and yard waste, let them turn into dirt, and use that dirt to grow more stuff.
 It’s basically recycling, but it smells worse for a few months.